SQream/sqream_docs/ai_ml/python_table_functions.rst

         ]
     );

-path: Specifies the file path to your Python script on the server.
+``path``: Specifies the file path to your Python script on the server.

-entry_points: A list of the Python functions within the script that can be called from SQream.
+``entry_points``: A list of the Python functions within the script that can be called from SQream.

-name: The name of the Python function.
+``name``: The name of the Python function.

-arguments: A list of the data types of the columns that the Python function expects from the cursor() subquery.
+``arguments``: A list of the data types of the columns that the Python function expects from the cursor() subquery.

-returns table(...): The schema of the table that the Python function will return.
+``returns table(...)``: The schema of the table that the Python function will return.
 The column names and data types must match the DataFrame returned by your Python code.

-gpu=true/false: Determines whether the function will be executed on the GPU or the CPU.
+``gpu=true/false``: Determines whether the function will be executed on the GPU or the CPU.